Unpeeled (Cage the Elephant album): Singles

 "Whole Wide World", the cover of a song by Wreckless Eric, was the first single of the album and was released on June 21, 2017.
 A music video for the song was released the following day on June 22, and features the band playing live.
 A music video on July 7, 2017, for "Sweetie Little Jean" was released.

 Recording

 Unpeeled produced by RCA Records, doesn't sound like a traditional live album.
 The reworkings are polished and sound as if it was recorded in a studio.
 The three covers on the album, include The Stranglers' "Golden Brown", Daft Punk's "Instant Crush" and "Whole Wide World" by Wreckless Eric.
 It was recorded to show how versatile their music can be.
 The band describes the acoustic covers accompanied with string, and a choir as "refreshing" and a fun "change in pace".
+It was recorded while the band was on tour during their "live and unpeeled" shows in Los Angeles, Washington DC, Nashville and Knoxville.

 Critical reception

 Unpeeled received high reviews from music critics.
 According to review aggregator Metacritic, the album has an average critic review score of 72/100, based on 4 reviews.
 Writing for Under the Radar, Matt Raven describes the album as "daring" and states that "These new versions demonstrate the band's uncanny ability to construct alluring compositions that all start from a strong melodic framework."